thunderrabbit/automatic-happiness/content/workers/dr_sugar.md

 ]
 +++

-I'm calling Dr Sugar the manager because he was the first person to come on to the set in the first attempt to create Marble Track 3 back in 2011 or so.
-I am calling him Dr Sugar because he is basically white like sugar, and it's a funny name in Japanese.
-Satou Sensei.
+Dr Sugar is the manager.
+He was the first person to come on to the set in the first attempt to create Marble Track 3 back in 2011 or so.

-During the construction this time I found though the manager has really short arms, he is also quite gymnastic and that he can flip around and you can move relatively easily around different parts of the track.
+Though Dr Sugar has really short arms, he is also quite gymnastic and can flip around and move relatively easily around different parts of the track.

-As of this writing (Nov 2018) he is about to test the [Lower Zig Zag](/lzz).
-(It will fail until he (or someone) adds a catcher near the [Little Wiggly Track](/p/lwt).)
+Dr Sugar's TODO list:

-Things finished from his TODO list:
+* Dec 2018: Working with [Mr Greene](/w/mg) on [Lower Zig Zag Net](/p/lzzn)
 * Nov 2018: ~~working on making the [Lower Zig Zag](/p/lzz)~~
 * ~~trying to get the triple ball splitter to be sized correctly.~~